garethtdavies/docker-masterclass/README.md

 discarded.
 Whilst this is useful for transient files and directories, there are times when files need to persist.

-For example, suppose you've written a application where one Docker image deals with storing and retrieving data from a database.
+For example, suppose you've written an application where one Docker image deals with storing and retrieving data from a database.
 A container instanced from the image *could* store all of the data in a new layer, but should you want to change the underlying code, create a new version of the image and then use it,